awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/_index.md

 ## What is Amazon EC2 Auto Scaling?

 Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.

-You create collections of EC2 instances, called Auto Scaling groups.
+{{% notice note %}}
 You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
 You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
+{{% /notice %}}

 ## Manual scaling
 At any time, you can change the size of an existing Auto Scaling group manually.
 You can either update the desired capacity of the Auto Scaling group, or update the instances that are attached to the Auto Scaling group.
 Manually scaling your group can be useful when automatic scaling is not needed or when you need to hold capacity at a fixed number of instances.